The derived-discrete algebras over the real numbers: The complexified quiver presentation

 \begin{thm} The complexified algebra $T(Q, \mathcal{M})/I\otimes_{\mathbb{R}}\xc$ is Morita equivalent to $\xc \Gamma/J$. \end{thm}

 \begin{rem} The quiver $\Gamma$ is independent with the choice of idempotents and isomorphisms.
-In this article, we always fix the idempotent $\textbf{e}$, the isomorphism $\Psi$, and then the admissible ideal $J$.
+From now on, we always fix the idempotent $\mathbf{e}$, the isomorphism $\Psi$, and then the admissible ideal $J$.
 We call $\xc\Gamma/J$ the \textbf{complexified quiver presentation} of $T(Q,\mathcal{M})/I$. \end{rem}